 In this webinar, Pat and Richard discussed who should be involved with an automation COE and what processes they should follow.

-The center of excellence team identifies business pain points, documents existing processes, gathers requirements, researches automation solutions, and builds the initial workflows.
+The COE team identifies business pain points, documents existing processes, gathers requirements, researches automation solutions, and builds the initial workflows.
 This team should be made up of people who embrace change and champion process improvement.
 Often these people have already automated some of their own work and want to help others.
 People skills, organization, and a talent for research are just as important as programming ability for this group.